XavierRoot/XavierBlog/posts/HackTheBox-Lame/index.md

 简介：

-> Lame is a beginner level machine, requiring only one exploit to obtain root access.
+&gt; Lame is a beginner level machine, requiring only one exploit to obtain root access.
 It was the first machine published on Hack The Box and was often the first machine for new users prior to its retirement

 Tags：

-> Injection,  CMS Exploit,  Linux,  Web,  PHP,  Password Reuse
+&gt; Injection,  CMS Exploit,  Linux,  Web,  PHP,  Password Reuse

 Rating: 4.4